 I’ll add more links as I update this when I have time.
 My work can also be found on ResearchGate.

 - Communication Design

-- Internet and New Media
+- New Media, Social Media

 Here are a few of my recent presentations.
 I will link to, and upload more when I get a chance.

 “Citizenship in Online Worlds“, Australia and New Zealand Communication Association (ANZCA), Hamilton, New Zealand, 6-8 July 2011